Frazz by Jef Mallett for July 17, 2020

 20. Missing large

-Whatcouldgowrong about 4 years ago
+Whatcouldgowrong over 4 years ago

 The punchline seems oddly out of touch with reality.
 I still buy batteries in 12-packs and see no end to having to do that.